Best of

 View on Instagram

 This unassuming brunch destination in East Chinatown might not be on everyone's list, but don't sleep on it.
-It's worth the trip alone for O'Somae's breakfast poutines, fun twists on eggs benny (crab cake, duck) and collection of premium teas and smoothies.
-The chicken and waffles, though, is what will keep us returning: The fried leg and breast is drizzled in a tantalizing blueberry chutney and maple syrup, and served with a side of yummy cajun home fries.
+Their brunch boxes are mini smorgasbords, with twists on all our favourite classics like avocado toast glazed with herbed raisin jam, salmon bennies topped with caviar or thick cuts of juicy bacon.
+O'Somae's breakfast poutines alone are worth the trip, with a duck confit poutine option for even more indulgence.
+There are fun twists on eggs benny (crab cake, duck) and a collection of “fusion” iced teas and tropical smoothies.
+The chicken and waffles box keeps us coming back: The fried thigh is drizzled in a tantalizing blueberry chutney and maple syrup, then paired with a side of yummy cajun home fries.

 907 Dundas St. W.